broadinstitute/warp/website/docs/contribution/contribute_to_warp/contribution-tutorial.md

 ![](tests.png)

-Even if the tests pass, merging will be blocked until the review is complete and at least two reviewers have approved the PR, as outline in the [Contribution Guidelines](contribution-guidelines.md/#review-process).
+Even if the tests pass, merging will be blocked until the review is complete and at least two reviewers have approved the PR, as outlined in the [Contribution Guidelines](contribution-guidelines.md/#review-process).

 ### 7. Make revisions based on feedback.